Malta: Military

-The objectives of the Armed Forces of Malta (AFM) are to maintain a military organisation with the primary aim of defending the islands' integrity according to the defence roles as set by the government in an efficient and cost-effective manner.
+The Armed Forces of Malta (AFM) have the stated objectives of trying to maintain a military organisation with the aim of defending Malta's integrity in an efficient manner.
 This is achieved by emphasising the maintenance of Malta's territorial waters and airspace integrity.

-The AFM also engages in combating terrorism, fighting against illicit drug trafficking, conducting anti-illegal immigrant operations and patrols, and anti-illegal fishing operations, operating search and rescue (SAR) services, and physical or electronic security and surveillance of sensitive locations.
+The AFM engages in combating terrorism, fighting against illicit drug trafficking, immigrant operations, anti-illegal fishing operations, operating search and rescue (SAR) services, and surveillance of sensitive locations.
 Malta's search-and-rescue area extends from east of Tunisia to west of Crete, an area of around 250000 km2.

-As a military organisation, the AFM provides backup support to the Malta Police Force (MPF) and other government departments/agencies in situations as required in an organised, disciplined manner in the event of national emergencies (such as natural disasters) or internal security and bomb disposal.

-In 2020, Malta signed and ratified the UN treaty on the Prohibition of Nuclear Weapons.
+In 2020, Malta signed the UN treaty on the Prohibition of Nuclear Weapons.

 Human rights

 Malta is regarded as one of the most LGBT-supportive countries in the world, and was the first nation in the European Union to prohibit conversion therapy.
 Malta also constitutionally bans discrimination based on disability.
 Maltese legislation recognises both civil and canonical (ecclesiastical) marriages.
 Annulments by the ecclesiastical and civil courts are unrelated and are not necessarily mutually endorsed.
 Malta voted in favour of divorce legislation in a referendum held on 28 May 2011.

 Abortion in Malta is illegal.
 It and Poland are the only European Union members with near-total bans on the procedure.
 There are no exceptions for rape or incest.
 On 21 November 2022, the government led by the Labour Party proposed a bill that "introduces a new clause into the country's criminal code allowing for the termination of a pregnancy if the mother's life is at risk or if her health is in serious jeopardy"; the bill passed in June 2023 with amendments restricting the exception to situations where the woman's life is at risk.